waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.8/readme.md

 1.  **Update your deployment with a service**

-    Make your application accessible from outside the cluster by creating a NodePort Service.
+    Make your application accessible from outside the cluster by creating a NodePort Service and deploying it.

     <details>
     <summary>💡 Tips and Tricks</summary>